 This is a joint civil science project of the Israel Society of Ecology and Environmental Sciences and researchers from the laboratory of Prof. Dror Angel of the school’s Department of Maritime Civilizations.
 As part of the project, researchers and members of the general public collaborate to carry out real-time monitoring of the location of jellyfish along the Israeli coastline.
 The initiative includes both a website platform and a mobile app for submitting jellyfish sightings.
 The reports produce an up-to-date jellyfish distribution map.
 The project is funded by the Israel Society of Ecology and Environmental Sciences and via a collaborative effort with the Haifa Municipality.

-Civil science has many benefits: Scientists receive vital help in collecting and analyzing data, and at the same time the public plays an active role in fascinating research, while gaining knowledge and tools and contributing to the advancement of science.
 Through interesting and easy-to-access information updates on the site and in the app, public lectures, and other data sharing on the virtual platforms, the project continues to expand the information provided to the general public about the role of jellyfish in the marine environment.
 Also as part of the project, researchers strive to deepen environmental awareness by providing lectures and workshops at schools and community centers.
 At these events, project leaders promote environmental education while informing the next generation of scientists about the world of academia, research, and the professions of the future: environment, marine ecology, and the sciences.

 The Sea, Society, Education and Leadership Course